HONOR AND MEMORIAL GRANTS

-Newly established, this grant is to honor Superintendent Dr. Carol Fenn who retired from Rockingham County Public Schools in July 2017 after 10 years of service as the Superintendent and 38 years of service in education.
+This grant is to honor Superintendent Dr. Carol Armstrong who retired from Rockingham County Public Schools in July 2017 after 10 years of service as the Superintendent and 38 years of service in education.
 The grant's focus is to support initiatives in agriculture education.

 John Kidd Honor Grant